anirudhkhanna/QuickScript/README.md

 <C:/QuickScript/My QuickScript Files/mynewfile.qs>
 ```

-After making an entry of your QS file in “files.txt”, save the changes and run “QuickScript.exe”.
-It is the program that will run all the QuickScript code written in the file(s) you have included.
-It is written in C and compiled in the GNU GCC Compiler.
-However, the source code in C is also available.
+After making an entry of your QS file in “files.txt”, save the changes and run “QuickScript.exe” to start the QS Engine.
+It is the program that will understand all the QuickScript code written in the file(s) you have included.
+The QS Engine is written in C and compiled on Code::Blocks 13.12 (MinGW GCC Compiler 4.8).
+The source code is available under the GNU General Public License v3.0.
-After clicking “QuickScript.exe”, the QuickScript interface should be started.
-Press ENTER to run the code of included QS files.
+After starting the QuickScript interface, press ENTER to load all the included QS files and get ready to chat with the program.
 If the file is successfully included, the code should be interpreted without any errors and the program will prompt the user to enter a query.
 Write “Hello” and press ENTER.
 The program, as per the above code, should print “Hello, user!” in response.

 **Note:** See that a number of files can be included at a time.
 The response of the program depends on the order of writing the file names in “files.txt” – the topmost file will be searched for any input first, then the file below it and so on.
-So, if the same pattern like “Hello” is written in two QuickScript files, the response given in the file which is included first in “files.txt” (going from top to bottom) will take precedence.
+So, if the same pattern like `>> HELLO` is in two QuickScript files, the response given in the file which is included first in “files.txt” (going from top to bottom) will take precedence.

 # QuickScript Syntax